Wrestling Sensor Sleeve

 -

 This is a graphical representation of the FSR and temperature sensors.
-The red spikes represents the impacts the FSR had and the more steady blue line represents the the temperature readings.
+The red spikes represents the impacts the FSR had and the more steady blue line represents the temperature readings.
 Both were in real time.

 -